mmig/mmir-webpack/docs/interfaces/mmir_tooling.buildoptions.md

 • **force**? : *boolean*

-if TRUE the grammar(s) will be newly created and written to the targetDir, even if the up-to-date check returns `true`
+if TRUE the targets will be newly created and written to the targetDir, even if the existence or up-to-date check returns `true`

 ___